 The Lakselva is about 100km long and is in the county of Finnmark in northern Norway.
-The Lakselva is close to the famous Alta.
-The Lakselva typically catches a consistent eight tonnes of salmon a year.
+The Lakselva is close to the famous Alta and typically catches a consistent eight tonnes of salmon a year.

-The river is divided into four beats, each of which has ten public rod licences each day.
-The ten day rods simply divide themselves up on a first come first served basis on the available water on their beat.
+Oldero Lodge has a season that runs from mid June until mid September.
+The river is divided into zones, each of which has a fixed number of public rod licences each day.
+These rods simply divide themselves up on a first come first served basis on the available water on their beat.

 Oldero can offer as private a fishing experience as is possible on the Lakselva.
 They own some parts of the river and lease other parts from landowners on an annual basis.
-This gives rods a much greater element of privacy compared to those who are fishing on public water.
+This water is removed from the available public fishing.
+This arrangement gives rods fishing from Oldero a much greater element of privacy.

-Oldero owns their Home Pool which you can walk to in three minutes from the lodge.
-This is the only double banked water on the whole river.
+Oldero owns their Home Pool and is one of the few places with double banked water.
 It is about 350m long with four or five known taking spots.
 The Home Pool is the first stopping point for fish from the sea and is a first-class pool for running fish as well as residents.

 The Lakselva itself is a generally clear running river and is easily covered with a 14-15 foot rod in the early season and a 12-14 foot rod later in the season.
 It is hard to imagine that salmon of 20lbs, 30lbs and larger run such a manageable sized river.

-Oldero Lodge is set on a privately owned island about 1.5km from the sea.
-The airport is just five minutes away from the lodge.
+Oldero Lodge is set on a privately owned island about 1.5km from the sea and the airport is just five minutes away from the lodge.

-The lodge has six simple but comfortable twin bedded rooms with six bathrooms.
-There is a separate building which has the kitchen and dining/lounge area and another lavatory.
-There is an outside fire pit, with sofa and chairs under a gazebo where people meet and drink.
-The lodge has a chef, lodge manager and three guides for the six rods.
-The lodge has wi-fi.
+The lodge has eight comfortable bedrooms, in two separate cabins, each with its own bathroom with shower.
+There is another separate building which has the dining room and sitting area.
+There is an outside fire pit with sofa and chairs under a gazebo where people can meet and enjoy a drink before lunch or dinner.